rectenna-net/roadmap/README.md

 #### Solutions

-+ starter: antenna on USB, rectenna on PCB
++ STARTER KIT, rectenna on PCB - [A New Fractal-Based Miniaturized Dual Band Patch Antenna for RF Energy Harvesting](https://www.hindawi.com/journals/ijap/2014/805052/)
 + array rectenna for each band with more than 60% conversion indoor
 + AA / AAA batteries as replacement in low power devices for onetime/lifetime usage
 + eInk screen - lifetime power